 A full color handout is included with the class.
 Create your own workbook with the beautiful handout that is downloadable for this workshop.
 Handouts include instructions for techniques and projects, reference charts and lots of information to support your learning.

-This is a list of tools you’ll need to practice the techniques shown in class.
-A list of the specific models of tools with links to recommended suppliers for the best prices will be sent to you after registration If you have questions about the tool list, please contact us.
+A list of tools with links to recommended suppliers for the best prices will be sent to you after registration If you have questions about the tool list, please contact us.

-Students will need the basic tools that were required for the Lost Wax Casting - the Basics (link) class.
+Online students will need the basic tools that were required for the Lost Wax Casting 1 - Basics class.

 In addition, the following tools are required: